-The purpose of preparing a manufacturing account is to show: (1) cost of materials consumed, productive wages, direct and indirect expenses of production; resulting in (2) cost of finished goods produced.
+Preparing a manufacturing account shows the cost of materials consumed, productive wages, direct and indirect expenses of production, and the cost of finished goods produced.

-- Goods are transferred to Trading Account at a value which the business would have paid had these goods been bought from other manufacturers instead of manufacturing itself.
-This ensures that the Trading Account shows a more realistic gross trading profit or loss.
+Goods are transferred to the trading account at a value which the business would have paid had these goods been bought from other manufacturers.
+This approach ensures that the trading account shows a more realistic gross trading profit or loss

-- The Manufacturing Profit, i.e. the excess of transfer value of goods manufactured over their actual production cost, represents the savings the company is making by manufacturing the goods itself instead of buying them from outside.
+The manufacturing profit, i.e., the excess of the transfer value of goods manufactured over their actual production cost, represents the savings the company makes by manufacturing the goods

-with the amount of markup added to production cost, i.e. the manufacturing profit.
+The amount of markup is added to production cost, i.e., the manufacturing profit.

-The effect of the above entry would be to increase the production cost, thereby reducing the gross profit disclosed by the Trading Account.
-At the same time, by crediting the Profit and Loss Account by the amount of manufacturing profit, the figure of net profit is kept unaffected.
+The above entry would increase the production cost, thereby reducing the gross profit disclosed by the trading account.
+At the same time, crediting the profit and loss account by the amount of manufacturing profit does not affect the net profit.

-Basic facts as for the example given in Trading account of a manufacturing concern.
-Now assume that finished goods are transferred from factory to warehouse at production cost plus a 10% manufacturing profit.
+Assume that finished goods are transferred from the factory to the warehouse at production cost plus a 10% manufacturing profit.
 Show the relevant statements.

 We hope you learned a lot from this article.
 Get a deeper discussion on this and other related topics when you connect to a financial advisor in Liverpool, NY.
 If you live outside the area, feel free to visit our financial advisor page for more details.